 Please check the Calendar of Contra dances for individual dance details.

 - Our dances always have a caller and live music, usually a band with 3 or more members who play a lively mix of instruments that might include fiddle, guitar, mandolin, piano, banjo, (bag) pipes, or a variety of other instruments from around the world.

 - We draw dancers from every age and ability from teens to retirees; from “first dance ever” to “been a dancer for decades.”

-- Dances starts with a “walk through” to teach the dance sequence, and is called during the dance.
+- Each dance set starts with a “walk through” to teach the dance sequence and moves, and the dance is called during the dance.
 Each set lasts about 15 minutes including the walk-through.

-- The price is now a sliding scale of $8 to $10 at the door.
+- The price is now a sliding scale of $12 to $20 at the door.
 CFS members get a $2 discount, as do people who arrive by bike or foot.
 People 18 and under get in free.
 College students with ID are half-price, $6.
 There are occasional special dances with visiting special and nationwide bands at different prices.

-- We suggest that dancers wear “cool, comfortable, casual clothes”.
-“Swirly” skirts are common, as are shorts (contra is aerobic!).
+- We suggest that dancers wear “cool, comfortable, casual clothes.”
+“Swirly” skirts are common, as are shorts, kilts, and dresses (contra is aerobic!).
 Many people bring extra changes of clothes in order to manage the aerobic “experience.”

-- We suggest flat shoes with clean soft soles.
+- We suggest flat shoes with clean soft non-marking soles.
 Tennis or gym shoes are usually fine.
 Jazz-style dance shoes are recommended.

 - Please refrain from wearing fragrances, perfumes, and colognes.
 Some of our dancers have chemical sensitivities.

-Quite often, a CFS member will host a potluck before the evening dance.
+Occasionally, a CFS member will host a potluck before the evening dance.
 Currently, no potlucks are planned.
 Often, several dancers will get together at a local bar or restaurant after the dance to talk and wind down (often 3rd St. McMenamins outdoors, if they’re open).